-Fraternity handbooks and resources, available in the Barbara Nussa Boersma Library, guide the implementation of Fraternity Policies and Procedures.
-These policies and procedures are designed to assist in the coordination and execution of a chapter's business operation.
+Handbooks and resources available in the library guide the implementation of Fraternity Policies and Procedures, that are designed to assist in the coordination and execution of a chapter's business operation.
 As an adviser, it is important to both become familiar with these policies, procedures and processes, and to follow them.